snaulX/snaulX/README.md

 * Technical Artist - creating artist's pipeline for unannounced project on Godot in *Wings Studio*.
 * Gameplay Programmer - first work in [SCP snaulX Edition](https://github.com/snaulX/scp-snaulx-edition) on Unity and [Heroes of Melitha](https://github.com/snaulX/Heroes-of-Melitha) on [KorGE](https://github.com/korlibs/korge) (*attention: I didn't refactor it and it was my first game, so shitty code and other stuff can spot there*).
 Now working in *Wings Studio* on unannounced project on Godot.
 * Network Programmer - crafting netcode in *Arcanica Interactive* for **SCP: Deleted Chronicles** on Unigine (previous on Unity).
 Using/knowledge: custom TCP C# implementation, [Mirror](https://github.com/MirrorNetworking/Mirror), [Unity Netcode for GameObjects](https://unity.com/products/netcode), custom Rust implementation using [renet](https://github.com/lucaspoffo/renet).
 * UI Programmer - making UI system for **SCP: Deleted Chronicles**.
 Made system/library for programmers to easy load and manipulate UI from assets and in the game.
 Made easy-to-use tools for designers to make UI, import to in-game assets and checking it in the game/engine/editor.
+* Tools Programmer - I developed *Editor layer* - layer that communicates between game/editor and external tools, which makes creating assets and debugging much easier, using C++ with [gRPC](https://grpc.io/) for SCP: DELETED CHRONICLES to use in Unigine.
+Also I wrote some custom tools using this editor layer and Qt5/C++ for this game & engine too.
 * **Engine Developer** - main job/skill.
 Crafting own engine named Alpha Engine.
 Worked with a lot of engines before and read a lot of literature and posts about existing techs.
-* Other: developed many systems in *Arcanica Interactive* for **SCP: Deleted Chronicles** on Unigine using CMake/C++.
-This includes *Network system*, *UI system* (read about both of it higher), *Lua system* - for integrating [luau](https://luau-lang.org/) into project and having easy access to it in any part of the engine, *Editor layer* - layer that communicates between game/editor and external tools, which makes creating assets and debugging much easier.
+* Other programmer experience: developed many systems in *Arcanica Interactive* for **SCP: Deleted Chronicles** on Unigine using CMake/C++.
+This includes *Network system*, *UI system* (read about both of it higher), *Lua system* - for integrating [luau](https://luau-lang.org/) into project and having easy access to it in any part of the engine.

 ### I work on:
 * [SCP: Deleted Chronicles](https://arcanica-interactive.com/?page=main&lang=en) - 3D first-person multiplayer RPG with elements of shooter.
 Made in Unigine.
 I'm work as network/systems/ui programmer but also participate in many other sides of development.